JNBarr/Where_I_Put_My_Java/README.md

 (25/08/2020) So a .java file at a time is coming but I want to do more complete project files so they can be downloaded to run in Eclipse.
 I just don't fancy the bulky IDE when I can use a web browser.

 (28/08/2020) Haven't been on repl.it in a few days (I've been busy) but I'm going to try and upload some java.math stuff today, I only have maybe an hour to do so but it should be up today.
+UPDATE: Math has been uploaded in part 4.